Manage privacy settings for Session Replay

 There are three out-of-the-box privacy levels for Session Replay.
 You can also implement custom overrides when necessary.

 • Conservative.
 This option is for companies that retain a large amount of sensitive customer data.
-Selecting this choice will mask all text and all form fields.
+Selecting this choice masks all text and all form fields.
 This includes HTML text, user input, and links.
-It will not mask text in pictures, videos, thumbnails, or other static assets.
-We recommend you use CSS Selectors to exclude any pictures, videos, or thumbnails that contain sensitive information.
-Examples of companies that might choose this option are financial services firms, CRM systems, online betting companies, and companies in the healthcare industry—all sectors in which the inadvertent release of sensitive user data could have serious repercussions.
+It doesn't mask text in pictures, videos, thumbnails, or other static assets.
+Use CSS Selectors to exclude any pictures, videos, or thumbnails that contain sensitive information.
+Examples of companies that might choose this option are financial services firms, CRM systems, online betting companies, geospatial technology companies, and companies in the healthcare and medical technology industries—all sectors in which the inadvertent release of sensitive user data could have serious repercussions.

 • Light.
 This option is for companies that retain very little sensitive customer data, and those who want to get up and running quickly and selectively choose any relevant fields to mask.
 Selecting this choice will only mask a subset of sensitive inputs: things like passwords, credit card numbers, telephone numbers, or email addresses.
-Examples of companies that might choose this option are business productivity app developers and ecommerce sites.
+Examples of companies that might choose this option are business productivity app developers, restaurant- or appointment-booking software companies, and ecommerce sites.

 • Medium.
 This is the default option for Session Replay privacy settings.
-When it is selected, all form fields and text inputs will be masked; Amplitude will capture all other text as-is.
+When selected, it masks all form fields and text inputs; Amplitude captures all other text as-is.

 Set your privacy level